Republic of Haiti (1820–1849): Rule of Boyer

 After the annexation of Spanish Haiti, Boyer took full powers with the title of "Supreme Chief of the Nation", with the right to choose his successor.

 In the two decades that followed the Haitian Revolution and the expulsion of the French colonial government in 1804, Haiti's independence had not been recognized by the world powers.
 In 1825, King Charles X of France decreed that his nation was to be compensated 150 million gold francs payable in five years in exchange for recognition of Haitian independence.
-Under threat of invasion, Boyer agreed and by 1826 Haiti was recognized by almost all world powers with the exception of the United States of America (which, controlled by insecure slave-owning Southerners, wanted nothing to so with revolted slaves).
+Under threat of invasion, Boyer agreed and by 1826 Haiti was recognized by almost all world powers with the exception of the United States of America (which, influenced by insecure slave-owning white Southerners, wanted nothing to do with revolted slaves).
 To keep up with the payments to France, Boyer had to implement a special tax and negotiate a loan of 30 million to a French bank with an interest rate of 6%, while asking for a reduction of the debt.
 Charles X also demanded a 50% reduction in customs (export) duties for products exported to France.
 The debt was reduced to 60 million payable in thirty years, in February 1838.
 During Boyer's reign, Haiti's economy shifted from primarily sugarcane to coffee exports.

 Boyer and his ministers, Jérôme-Maximilien Borgella and Jonathas Granville, were deeply involved in the mass migration of black Americans to Haiti.
 Loring D. Dewey of the American Colonization Society (ACS) had been an advocate of former slave migration from the United States to Haiti, as opposed to the more common ACS strategy of repatriating black Americans to Liberia.
-From September 1824, nearly 6,000 Americans, mainly free people of color, emigrated to Haiti in the space of a year.
+From September 1824, nearly 6,000 Americans, mainly free blacks, emigrated to Haiti in the space of a year.
 Due to the island's poverty and the Boyer administration's inability to help support new immigrants in transition, most black Americans returned to the United States after a short period of time.